The Micro-Aggregated Profit Share: Empirical Results

-The aggregate markup has increased from about 1.10 in 1970 to 1.23 in 2020; that is, from 10\% of price over marginal cost to 23\%.
+The aggregate markup has increased from 1.10 in 1970 to 1.23 in 2020; that is, from 10\% of price over marginal cost to 23\%.
 Trends are the same as in \cite{de2020rise}, but levels are much lower.
 As noted earlier, this is mostly because the harmonic sales-weighted markup is much lower than the sales-weighted markup.
 Another reason why our markup estimates differ from theirs is that we categorize selling, general and administrative expenditures (SG\&A,) as well as the costs of goods sold (COGS,) as variable inputs, in line with \cite{traina2018aggregate}, while \citeauthor*{de2020rise} treat SG\&A as fixed costs.
-We also define the stock of capital to be a composite of physical- and intangible capital while they only consider physical capital.\footnote{In Appendix \ref{app:results}, section \ref{app:deu_rep}, we show that making the same data choices as \citeauthor{de2020rise}, we replicate their results.} Looking at returns to scale, we can see that returns to scale (adjusted for fixed costs) have increased from 1.00 in 1970 to 1.13 in 2020.
-Half of this increase is explained by rising returns to scale in production, which have gone up from 0.98 in 1970 to 1.06 in 2020, and the remaining part is explained by the fixed-cost adjustment factor, $(\text{TC}-\text{FC})/\text{FC}$, which has risen from 1.02 in 1970 to 1.06 in 2020.
-The divergence between the two returns-to-scale series captures the increase in R\&D spending.
+We also define the stock of capital to be a composite of physical- and intangible capital while they only consider physical capital.\footnote{In Appendix \ref{app:deu_rep} we show that making the same data choices as \citeauthor{de2020rise}, we replicate their results.
+We also compare our markup series to theirs, and explain the differences between them.} Looking at returns to scale, we can see that returns to scale have increased from 1.00 in 1970 to 1.13 in 2020.
+Half of this increase is explained by a rising scale elasticity, which has gone up from 0.98 in 1970 to 1.06 in 2020, and the remaining part by the fixed-cost adjustment factor, $(\text{TC}-\text{FC})/\text{FC}$, which has risen from 1.02 in 1970 to 1.06 in 2020.
+The divergence between the two series, returns to scale and the scale elasticity, thus reflects the increase in R\&D spending, which we treat as an explicit fixed cost.

 The covariance between returns to scale and inverse markups is slightly negative at the beginning of the sample and becomes more negative as time passes.
 We find this pattern to be reasonable.
 A negative covariance between inverse markups and returns to scale means that industries with higher fixed costs tend to charge higher markups.